Ownership – a Brief Overview

 Whilst crank wind models are reliable enough for light professional use, they don’t have the same reputation for robustness as the Rolleiflex, for instance.
 It’s not that they break (although they can do that), it’s more likely that things will get out of alignment and then they begin to trip over themselves.
 I bought my Mat-LM advertised with a jammed shutter.
 Well, it’s not jammed – you just have to jiggle the crank the right way and recite the correct incantation and then it works and then repeat....
 Focus problems are rarer unless somebody has been fiddling with lenses but it does happen that one side will want to crank out properly and the other doesn’t (the insert in the focusing arm which bears against the focusing cam can be damaged or fall out).
 I don’t believe that this is a hard problem to fix but the skin does have to come off.

 Exposure meters are old exposure meters.
 Like all their contemporaries, some work some don't.
-Selenium cells are inherently reliable.
+Selenium cells are inherently reliable but will lose sensitivity over time.
 The most common failure is in the sealing of the contacts to the cell.
 In this regard, Japanese cameras seem to do rather better than German ones, including Rolleis.
 The biggest issue with the CdS cells is that many cameras have stopped being used and have been put away with the mercury batteries still inside.
 They leak and corrode the battery compartment contact to the point that it breaks.
 Sometimes the leak escapes further and I have an an otherwise nice Yashica Mat-124 which cleaned up OK on the outside but has a pressure plate with a matte corner (visible in a photo elsewhere on the site).
 The lens hood operated switch is also a weakness with Yashica 12 and Yashica Mat-124 cameras (the 124G has a revised design plus gold contacts).

 By both reputation and my own experience relative to early Asahi Pentax and Russian gear, fungus seems more common than with other cameras, particularly affecting the rear element and the organically cemented rear pair of the Tessar type 4 element Yashinons and Lumaxars.
 More common does not necessarily mean more susceptible (although that may be).
 Many TLRs have been found forgotten and stored in dusty/dirty and/or humid conditions conducive to fungus.
 For amateur use, 120 film started to fall out of favour by the late 50s whereas 35mm gear from the same period was more likely to continue in use (frequent use is good, dark storage in leather cases is not).
 Fungus can often be successfully cleaned (the lens will have to be dismantled) but if in the cemented surfaces, you can kiss that element group goodbye.
 Minor amounts probably don’t have an appreciable effect – in these cases care with storage needs to be taken so that it doesn’t continue to grow (strong ultraviolet radiation may kill it).